Principal Investigator

 Shuchao Ye

-Shuchao is a Ph.D. student in the program of Environmental Science at ISU.
-He received his Master’s degree in surveying and mapping from Central South University, China.
+Shuchao is a Ph.D. student in the program of Soil Science at UW-Madison.
+He received his Master’s degree in surveying and mapping from Central South University, China and completed part of PhD training at Iowa State University.
 His research interests include quantifying the impacts of land use and cover change, such as cropland expansion and CRP land enrollment, on the terrestrial carbon cycling and predicting the carbon sequestration potentials under conservation practices.

 Lab Alumni